 Payable Every Year

 15 x 8.7

 (33 x 22)

-But if you still need something different, or want a bag with a synthetic fill, please have a look in my page with sleeping bags, you will find something for you.
+But if you still need something different, or want a bag with a synthetic fill, please have a look in my page with sleeping bags, you will find something for you, like this Big Agnes V Notch UL 40 bag.
 Check this NEMO Disco 15 Sleeping Bag with some patented features and also this NEMO Ramsey 30-Degree Down Mummy Sleeping Bag which is with a similar temperature rating and a down fill.
 If you need something in a completely different style, please check this Exped Versa Quilt.

 Thank you for reading.
 Please use the comment box below in the case of questions or comments.
 Have a nice day.